 - What is the difference between kidney disease and infection?

-- What is the difference between a uti and kidney stones?
+- What is the treatment for polycystic kidney disease?

-- Is polycystic kidney disease contagious?
+- What causes polycystic kidney disease?

-- What are the differences between nephropathy and chronic kidney disease?
+- What are the symptoms of polycystic kidney disease?